2015 San Diego Five Star Wealth Managers

 Determination of Award Winners

-Award candidates who satisfied 10 objective eligibility and evaluation criteria that are associated with wealth managers who provide quality services were named 2014 Five Star Wealth Managers.
+Award candidates who satisfied 10 objective eligibility and evaluation criteria were named 2015 Five Star Wealth Managers.

 Eligibility Criteria – Required